nerves-project/nerves/guides/advanced/porting-guide.md

 }
 ```

-This is simplified -real fwup configs also handle U-Boot environment writes, provisioning, and validation.
+This is simplified.
+Real fwup configs also handle U-Boot environment writes, provisioning, and validation.
 The best approach is to look at an existing official system that's close to your board and adapt it.
 The [nerves_system_bbb](https://github.com/nerves-project/nerves_system_bbb) (BeagleBone) is a clean example for MBR-based U-Boot systems.

 #### The fwup-ops.conf file